Dvergar/qookie/README.md

 # Qookie

+*Note: OpenFL now seems to support the net package, so you should probably just use that :)*

 Qookie is a socket abstraction for OpenFL in order to reflect the same behaviour as the flash socket library.

 It's been (unit-)tested for android, cpp, neko, flash & html5 targets for basic write/read methods.